jorgschonau/jorgschonau.github.io/about.md

 # About me

 I'll put here more info about my good self.
-One thing you might have not known about me is that I once translated the German subtitles for a TED talk about "The kinky sex live of insects", you'll find the video [here](https://www.youtube.com/watch?v=rP7nmdDA1Fg/ "title" target="_blank").
-[Link](https://example.org/ "title" target="_blank")
+One thing you might have not known about me is that I once translated the German subtitles for a TED talk about "The kinky sex live of insects", you'll find the video [here](https://www.youtube.com/watch?v=rP7nmdDA1Fg).

 [Google](https://google.com" target="_blank)